MicrosoftDocs/architecture-center/docs/best-practices/api-design.md

 In 2000, Roy Fielding proposed Representational State Transfer (REST) as an architectural approach to designing web services.
 REST is an architectural style for building distributed systems based on hypermedia.
 REST is independent of any underlying protocol and is not necessarily tied to HTTP.
 However, most common REST implementations use HTTP as the application protocol, and this guide focuses on designing REST APIs for HTTP.

-A primary advantage of REST over HTTP is that it uses open standards, and does not bind the implementation of the model or the client applications that access it to any specific implementation.
-For example, a REST web service could be implemented with ASP.NET, and client applications could be developed by using any language and toolset that can generate HTTP requests and parse HTTP responses.
+A primary advantage of REST over HTTP is that it uses open standards, and does not bind the implementation of the API or the client applications any specific implementation.
+For example, a REST web service could be written in ASP.NET, and client applications can use any language or toolset that can generate HTTP requests and parse HTTP responses.

+Here are some of the main design principles of RESTful APIs using HTTP:

 - REST APIs are designed around *resources*, which are any kind of object, data, or service that can be accessed by the client.